New Laos National Stadium: Overview

 Upon completion, it replaced the previous Laos National Stadium.
-The Laos National Sports Complex is located about 17 km from the centre of Vientiane City and comprises a 25,000-seat main stadium, a 2,000-seat indoor aquatics complex, with an outdoor warm-up pool, a tennis centre consisting of 2,000 seating capacity centre court plus six other tennis courts, two indoor stadiums each with a seating capacity of 3,000 and an indoor shooting range with 50 seats.
+The ALaos National Sports Complex is located about 17 km from the centre of Vientiane City and comprises a 25,000-seat main stadium, a 2,000-seat indoor aquatics complex, with an outdoor warm-up pool, a tennis centre consisting of 2,000 seating capacity centre court plus six other tennis courts, two indoor stadiums each with a seating capacity of 3,000 and an indoor shooting range with 50 seats.

-The North Korea national team are currently playing their home games here.
+The North Korea national team played their 2026 FIFA World Cup qualification matches at the stadium.

 During the 12th Laos National Games, it host the opening and closing ceremonies and the athletic events.